CiscoCloud/distributive/README.md

 ------------

 Thank you for your interest in contributing!
-To get started, please check out [our wiki][wiki]
+To get started, please check out [our wiki][wiki].

 Getting Help
 ------------

-Feature requests, documentation requests, help installing and using, pull requests, and other comments or questions are all always welcome.
+All comments, questions, and contributions are always welcome.
 We strive to provide expedient and detailed support for anyone using our software.
-Please submit any requests via our [Github Issues Page], where someone will see it and get to work promptly.
+Please submit any requests via our [Github Issues Page][issues], where someone will see it and get to work promptly.

 License